AkshitIreddy/CUPCAKEAGI/README.md

 - So, let's get baking with CupcakeAGI and incorporate multisensory data into an LLM agent to create a more natural and effective human-machine interaction.
 With the availability of different sensory data, the LLM agent can process and understand various types of data, leading to a more human-like agent that can assist us in different tasks.🧁💻

+# Human Like Behavior and persistent memory

+🧁👋 Welcome to CupcakeAGI, where we bake up some sweet and creamy AI goodness! 🍰🤖

+Here are some of the key features of our LLM agent that make it more human-like and effective:

+- 🧠 Human-like behavior: Our LLM agent is equipped with several features that mimic human behavior, including the ability to dream, have random thoughts, and perform mental simulations of how to complete a task.
+These features allow the agent to better understand and respond to user queries.

+- 🤖 Persistent memory: Our LLM agent has a state of mind where all files relating to its personality, emotions, thoughts, conversations, and tasks are stored.
+Even if the agent has stopped running, all relevant information is still stored in this location.
+This allows the agent to provide a more personalized and effective experience.

+- 😃 Emotion parameters: We use emotion parameters such as happiness, sadness, anger, fear, curiosity, and creativity to make the LLM agent more expressive and better understand the user's needs and preferences.

+- 💭 Thought bubble: Our LLM agent also has a thought bubble, which is essentially a list of lists that corresponds to different topics.
+This allows the agent to more effectively process and integrate its thoughts with the user's queries and tasks.

+- 🗣️ Conversation storage: The LLM agent stores the conversation it has had so far and the list of tasks it needs to perform.
+It breaks the conversation into chunks and summarizes it to maintain coherence and relevance.
+This allows the agent to maintain a coherent and relevant conversation with the user.

+With these features, our LLM agent is better equipped to assist users in performing tasks in a natural and effective way.
+We hope you enjoy our sweet and creamy AI goodness! 🧁🍰🤖